Italy - Agriculture

 DGCS defines strategic priorities on agriculture

-Priorities within agriculture are set by the Directorate General for Development Cooperation (DGCS; see Section: ‘Main actors’).
-DGCS’s geographic departments, as well as the office for ‘Multilateral Cooperation’, are relevant actors for defining Italy’s agriculture policy.
-Within Italy’s development agency, AICS, the ‘Rural Development and Food’ office is in charge of setting priorities around agriculture.
+Priorities within agriculture are set by the Directorate-General for Development Cooperation (DGCS) (see section: ‘Main actors’).
+DGCS’s geographic departments, as well as the office for ‘Multilateral Cooperation’ help define Italy’s agriculture policy.
+Within Italy’s development agency, AICS, the ‘Rural Development and Food’ office oversees priority-setting around agriculture.